-With supply chain disruption and recent economic hardship, minimizing taxes to maximize cash flow has become even more of an area of focus for businesses.
+With supply chain disruption and the evolving trade, policy, and economic landscape, minimizing taxes to maximize cash flow has become even more of an area of focus for businesses.
 For exporters, one cost-reducing option that might have been ignored previously is an interest-charge domestic international sales corporation (IC-DISC) structure, which can help reduce U.S. income taxes.

 An IC-DISC is often used successfully by manufacturers, distributors, automotive suppliers, architecture and engineering firms, software developers, and agricultural companies, but any organization with profitable exports should consider exploring this opportunity.